The only downside to Blade helicopter rides? They ruin you…

 If there was a hardship to be found in the experience – and surprise, there really isn’t one – it would simply be that you don’t know where to look, and it’s all over so quickly.

 If I was really nitpicking, I’d beg BLADE to have their ground staff quickly wipe down the windows before each ride, because a lot of my best captures were mired by dirt.
+This has been improving lately, to be fair.
 It’s about as f’ing first world as problems get, but you know… when you want it all…

 Playing devils advocate…